Second Successful Pig Kidney Transplant Offers Hope Amid Organ Shortage Crisis - PRESS AI WORLD

 Science

-Groundbreaking Pig Kidney Transplant Offers New Hope in Organ Shortage Crisis
+Second Successful Pig Kidney Transplant Offers Hope Amid Organ Shortage Crisis

-Groundbreaking Pig Kidney Transplant Offers New Hope in Organ Shortage Crisis
+Second Successful Pig Kidney Transplant Offers Hope Amid Organ Shortage Crisis

-• Tim Andrews, a 66-year-old New Hampshire man, is the second person to receive a genetically modified pig kidney transplant.
+• Tim Andrews, a 66-year-old man, is only the second person to receive and live with a genetically modified pig kidney.

 SHARE THIS ARTICLE: